 Flexing our Brand: TrailHeads Best Winter Running Gloves

-As promised, here’s a list of the best pairs of winter running gloves from TrailHeads.
+As promised, here’s a list of the best pairs of winter running gloves and mittens from TrailHeads.
 Be sure to take note of the glove’s suggested temperature rating so you’ll know when to use each pair:

 This pair of power stretch gloves truly lives up to its name.
 Made with 31% nylon, 52% polyester, and 17% lycra, they are 100% comfortable, stretchable, and durable.
 To break that down, its outer layer is designed to protect against wind and cold weather.
 Its inner layer, on the other hand, is thermal and quick-drying so it keeps the moisture out and your hands warm and dry.